 Food System Partners: We expect that funders will cover the costs associated with their Food System Partner’s participation at the Forum, including lodging.
 It is the responsibility of the funder and their Food System Partner to work together to determine the logistics of handling these costs.

 Yes, site visits happen regardless of what the weather brings.
-The 2018 Forum has six choices of full-day site visits on Wednesday, June 20th.
+The 2019 Forum has seven choices of full-day site visits on Wednesday, June 19th.

-Average June temperatures in Spokane are around 75°/51° F, but it is possible that it may be warmer than that; rain is also a possibility.
+Average June temperatures in Pittsburgh are around 81°/56° F, but it is possible that it may be warmer than that; rain is also a possibility.
 It is recommended that you bring a hat, sunscreen, and layers with you on the site visits.
 Be sure to bring a water bottle and wear comfortable clothing.
 Check the weather before you depart.

 IMPORTANT: Anyone attending a site visit must wear closed-toed shoes!